oughtinc/primer/chapters/long-texts/finding-relevant-paragraphs.md

 ```
 {% endcode %}

-...we indeed get paragraphs that answer the question what the study population was!
+…we indeed get paragraphs that answer the question what the study population was!

 {% code overflow="wrap" %}
 ```python